18F/handbook/_pages/policies/employee-resources-policies/performance-management.md

 * To learn more about the specifics of the bargaining agreements, refer to [AFGE bargaining unit contract](https://insite.gsa.gov/topics/hr-pay-and-leave/labormanagement-relations/american-federation-of-government-employees-national-agreement) or the [NFFE bargaining unit contract](https://insite.gsa.gov/topics/hr-pay-and-leave/labormanagement-relations/national-federation-of-federal-employees-national-agreement).

 #### Establishing performance expectations

+Performance expectations are the level of individual performance that must be met for an employee’s performance to be appraised at a particular level.
+Performance expectations must be developed to describe the expected level of performance on a critical element at Level 3.
+Supervisors are encouraged to establish performance expectations for other levels if deemed appropriate.
+The absence of a written performance requirement at other rating levels does not preclude the assignment of a rating at that level.
+All employees need a written performance plan, which documents expectations that are based on organizational mission and business goals and that reflect the types of duties and responsibilities in their job descriptions.

+Performance plans should:
+  * align with GSA, business, office, work unit, team goals and objectives
+  * be attainable, but challenging
+  * be clearly worded and measurable
+  * contain critical elements and performance expectations, which focus on expected results (at the appropriate level)

+Performance expectations for managerial and supervisory positions should address such factors as the following:
+  * improvements in effectiveness, productivity, and performance quality
+  * cost efficiency
+  * timeliness of performance
+  * supervision of subordinates; and holds the employee accountable for achieving results (at the appropriate level of responsibility)
+  * take into consideration employee and customer perspective
+  * supervision of subordinates by ensuring subordinate performance plans are aligned with organizational goals and that subordinates are appraised accordingly
+  * ***supervisory elements must be weighted 40% within the overall plan***

 * [InSite Performance Management Guide](https://insite.gsa.gov/topics/hr-pay-and-leave/performance-management/planning-performance)
   * Page 19 - Managers Guide End of Year Review & Establishing Expectations